-- The Research Governance Framework for Health and Social Care, published by the Department of Health, came into effect in April 2004.
-The framework sets out certain responsibilities for organisations undertaking research involving human participants (or their organs, tissue or data).
+- The UK Policy Framework for Health and Social Care Research, published by the Department of Health in April 2017 sets out certain responsibilities for organisations undertaking research involving human participants (or their organs, tissue or data).
 For more information see the Research Integrity section.

 All research at UEA must be covered by an insurance policy.
 Most is covered by the University’s standard public and professional indemnity policies, but if your research may involve clinical trials, research outside the UK or other non-standard research that may affect the University’s insurance policy please discuss this in advance with your Project Officer.